C2DH/open-tei-transviewer/ReadMe.txt

 plugins - It may contain subfolders for each project requiring specific configurations.
 The name of the subfolder is the same with that of the project mentioned in the data folder (e.g. sample_transcr-facs).

-main_to_xhtml - XSLT stylesheet transforming the XML-TEI to XHTML, outside the browser (e.g. via an XML Editor equipped with a XSLT processor).
+main_to_html - XSLT stylesheet transforming the XML-TEI to HTML, outside the browser (e.g. via an XML Editor equipped with a XSLT processor).

 main - XSLT stylesheet transforming the XML-TEI directly in the browser (e.g. using Saxon-CE processor) or outside the browser to generate the corresponding HTML file.